-This time period, which lasted until 1991, is referred to as the "Cold War."
+This period, which lasted until 1991, is called the Cold War.
 One of the ways each side attempted to prove superiority over the other was to increase their technology in space.
-The effort to put the first pieces of technology and men in space became known as the "Space Race."
+The effort to put the first pieces of technology and men in space became known as the space race.

-As you examine the timeline, keep track of which side was ahead in the Space Race: the United States or the Soviet Union.
-You can keep track of each side's accomplishments by creating the following chart on a piece of paper:
+As you examine it, keep track of which side was ahead in the space race: the United States or the Soviet Union.
+You can keep track of each side's accomplishments by creating the following chart on a piece of paper.

 Each time you read an example of a United States accomplishment in space travel and technology, write a tally mark on the United States side of the chart.
 Each time you read an example of a Soviet Union accomplishment, put a tally mark on the Soviet Union side of the chart.

 When you are finished reviewing the timeline, use the chart you created to help you answer the following questions.

-When you have finished answering the questions, move onto the Got It? section to take a virtual tour of one of the largest displays of spacecraft in the United States.
+When you have finished answering the questions, move on to the Got It? section to take a virtual tour of one of the largest displays of spacecraft in the United States.